aellas/QtileDots/README.md

 </a>
 </div>

 This repository contains my configuration files for the Qtile window manager.
-I use Symlinks to help manage them.
+You can use `setup.sh` to automatically setup the symlinks.

 ## Software
  - Distro: [CachyOS](https://cachyos.org/)